glennlea1525/Latex-for-Docs/set-line-spacing-package-and-settings.md

----
-title: Setting Line Spacing Package and Settings
+# Setting Line Spacing Package and Settings
-description: Orange juice is juice from oranges.
-It's made by squeezing oranges.
-layout: single
-categories: latex
----

 Set text spacing to 1.5 using the setspace package.
 Options are commented out.

     \usepackage{setspace}